BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   uniques: the Heartfull Splodger and the Cutie Killer).
 Those options can be toggled individually.

-* **Rocket Launchers in Global Equip Pools**: This is a mutually-exclusive category (so you can only choose one of the options).
-By default, this mod adds in rocket launchers to the main enemy equip pools.
-This is fine in Normal (though it will make for some more challenging fights), but in UVHM it can get a bit much.
-If playing in UVHM, you may want to disable enemy rocket launchers.
+* **Rocket Launchers in Global Equip Pools**: By default, this mod adds in rocket launchers to the main enemy equip pools.
+This is generally fine in Normal (though it will make for some more challenging fights), but in UVHM especially it can get a bit much.
+This section will let you decide how likely rocket-launcher-using enemies are: from Full (about 6.7%), down to not allowing launcher use at all.
   (Enemies which are specifically set to use rocket launchers will still use RLs regardless, of course.)

 * **Enemy Gear Quality**: This is another mutually-exclusive category, and defines how good the enemy gear is.
 The default ("Excellent Gear") is